ghoshabhi/react-native-todo-app/README.md

 # React Native Todo App

-This is a sample todo app built with React Native for sole purposes to understand React Native.
+This is a sample todo app built with React Native for sole purposes of learning the ReactNative framework and practice different methods on building a mobile app.

 <div>
 <img style="margin: 20" src="https://user-images.githubusercontent.com/19292575/36933159-76cfff0a-1e89-11e8-8a52-985869a08476.png" width="250" height="450">